Pastors and Staff

 Janet joined the West Side staff in 1994.
 She has been a member since 1986 and grew up in the Seattle area.
 She likes to knit, sew and workout.
 Email: email@example.com

 Scott is responsible for all of West Side’s facilities, including maintenance of the church building, grounds, and vehicles.
 Working behind the scenes, he sets up rooms for weekly and special events and ensures everything is clean and in working order, including minor electrical, plumbing, and carpentry needs.
 Scott oversees West Side’s custodians, who assist him with the upkeep and maintenance of our facilities.
 He has served in this capacity at West Side full-time since 2010.
 Scott grew up at West Side, is a third generation West Seattle High graduate, has worked with the youth program, served as a Deacon and Deacon Moderator, and has played on both of West Side’s church softball teams.
-Scott is married to Elizabeth (Platt) and they have two young sons, Mason and Oliver, and dog, Leila.
+Scott is married to Elizabeth (Platt) and they have three young sons.
 Email: email@example.com

 Clint, a West Seattle resident, became our organist in February, 2013.
 In addition to using his skills at our church, he teaches piano privately and accompanies the Magnolia Chorale.
 He also performs with the Northwest Symphony Orchestra.
 His earned his General Studies degree at the University of Michigan, where he studied piano with the famous Mischa Kottler.
 Clint and his wife, Carla, have three children.
 Email: firstname.lastname@example.org